anthony95macias/Joyful-ink-spa-vite/README.md

 - **Book Now** feature with EmailJS integration for personal notifications.
 - Easy-to-follow Docker Compose setup for self-hosting.
 - Social media links for enhanced connectivity.
+- **Mobile Responsive Design** to ensure a seamless user experience on all devices.

 ---